 - Pressure cook the pork using the reserved marinade as the liquid until it is tender.
 If you don’t have a pressure cooker, you can braise the meat on the stovetop.

 - Brush a soy-sauce-and-honey glaze on the pork and bake it in the oven, or cook it on a grill, until the glaze is sticky and blackened in places.

 - Serve immediately or refrigerate for later use.

 What is char siu sauce?

-Char siu sauce is a savory-sweet Cantonese barbecue sauce made of hoisin sauce, honey, soy sauce, Shaoxing wine (or another cooking wine), five-spice powder, and often molasses and/or maltose.
+Char siu sauce is a sweet, savory sauce.
+It’s basically a Cantonese barbecue sauce made of hoisin sauce, honey, soy sauce, Shaoxing wine (or another cooking wine), five-spice powder, and often molasses, maltose, or brown sugar.
 Marinate the pork in this mixture to infuse it with flavor.